drdreo/blog/src/content/ng-http-resource.md

     };
 });
 ```
 Make sure to customize the cache key to your needs if you have a request body.
-It defaults to the request URL including any query parameters.
+Otherwise, it will default to the request URL including any query parameters.

 ## Default Values